TheCalculatorsHub

 Why Molality Differs from Molarity and When to Use Each

 Molarity (M) is moles of solute per litre of total solution, including the dissolved solute.
 Molality (m) is moles of solute per kilogram of solvent only.
-For dilute aqueous solutions below 0.1 mol/kg, the two values are approximately equal because one litre of water weighs about 1 kg.
-As concentration rises, the dissolved solute adds significant mass to the solution volume and the two values diverge.
-That said, the key practical difference is temperature dependence: solution volume changes as temperature rises, so molarity calculated at 20 °C is slightly wrong at 37 °C. Molality based on mass is the same at any temperature.
+For dilute aqueous solutions below 0.1 mol/kg, the two values are approximately equal, since one litre of water weighs about 1 kg.
+As concentration rises, dissolved solute adds significant mass to solution volume and the two values diverge.
+The key practical difference is temperature dependence, solution volume changes as temperature rises, so molarity calculated at 20 C is slightly wrong at 37 C, while molality based on mass stays the same at any temperature.
 The IUPAC Green Book on quantities and units recommends molality for thermodynamic work precisely because it is temperature-independent.
-You can look into our molarity calculator if you need the volume-based concentration for lab solution preparation.
+Our Molarity Calculator handles the volume-based concentration for lab solution preparation.

-Both freezing point depression (ΔTf = Kf × m × i) and boiling point elevation (ΔTb = Kb × m × i) are directly proportional to molality and the van't Hoff factor.
+Both freezing point depression (delta-Tf = Kf x m x i) and boiling point elevation (delta-Tb = Kb x m x i) are directly proportional to molality and the van't Hoff factor.
 The NIST WebBook thermochemical data is the primary source for solvent Kf and Kb values.
-The table below gives cryoscopic (Kf) and ebullioscopic (Kb) constants for six common solvents used in physical chemistry practicals and industrial applications.

 Water0.00100.001.8530.512